 We have chosen to adopt an Internal Model approach to calculate the Solvency Capital Requirement (SCR) for material insurance companies in the group.
 The Internal Model covers all of the group's material and quantifiable risk exposures, which are identified as falling into the following categories:

 - Insurance;

 - Market;

-- Counterparty credit;
+- · Counterparty credit;

-- Liquidity;

 - Operational; and

-- Group diversification.
+- Diversification between risks.

 The following subsidiaries are within the scope of the group's partial internal model and are 'major business units':

 Firms regulated on a solo basis